ExaChem/exachem/docs/user_guide/basic_options.rst

 .. literalinclude:: ../../inputs/example.json
    :language: json
-   :lines: 3-12
+   :lines: 3-13

 :coordinates: The element *symbol* followed by the *x y z* coordinates.
 Additional characters can be added to the element symbol to distinguish between atoms of the same element.
-For example, the strings ``O`` and  ``O34`` will both be interpreted as oxygen atoms, but the program will keep their distinction for further use.
+For example, the atom labels ``O`` and  ``O34`` will both be interpreted as oxygen atoms, but the program will keep their distinction for further use.
+An atom label starting with "bq" (e.g. ``bqH``) is interpreted as a ghost atom that contributes only basis functions, not electrons.

 :units: The following possible string values are recognized ``[default=angstrom]``